4th of July Sale

 -

-People are naturally drawn to round numbers because they are easy to
+People are naturally drawn to round numbers because they are easy to remember and provide a clear reference point.

 At round figures, more traders buy, sell, or take other actions.